 - Saunas are an excellent way to promote all-over sweating and are used for detoxification and disease-prevention.
 Saunas help kill viruses and can release toxins on a cellular level, which is important to think about considering how often we are exposed to chemicals and toxins in our environment, food, and the products we use.
 There are basically two kinds of saunas: 1) Infrared saunas use infrared light as radiant heat (but at a lower temperature), essentially penetrating and heating your body tissue.
-2) Finnish-style saunas use higher temperatures to heat up an area, thus heating the body from the outside in.
-To help detoxify your body, use a sauna one to three times a week and for up to 10–20 minutes once you start sweating.
+2) Traditional saunas (Finnish-style saunas) use higher temperatures to heat up an area, thus heating the body from the outside in.
+To help detoxify your body, use a sauna one to two times a week and for up to 10–20 minutes once you start sweating.
 (Be sure to limit sauna use to once or twice a week.)
 It’s important to hydrate with spring water when you are in the sauna and continue rehydrating with it afterwards, as spring water helps replenish electrolytes.
-When finished with the sauna, be sure to take a shower to remove the residue and impurities on your skin.
+When finished with the sauna, be sure to take a shower to remove the residue, toxins, and impurities on your skin.
 Affordable home saunas can be found online and are a convenient and sustainable option, or find a local sauna studio, gym, or wellness spa that specializes in infrared sauna sessions.

 - Heavy sweating is a great way to facilitate your body’s natural ability to detox.
 Adding a high-quality detox supplement along with eating clean foods and drinking purified water can also help optimize your body’s detoxification process.
 Our WFP Liver Support is specifically formulated to support and enhance the hepatic detoxification process, and our WFP Detox Support helps neutralize and remove harmful toxins from the body.

 - Avoid using antiperspirants because they block sweat and also contain unhealthy aluminum-based compounds and drying agents.
 Use natural deodorants that do not clog pores and do not contain aluminum or alum in the ingredients.